 Why do we need this research?

 For parents whose babies have been stillborn or died shortly after birth, a subsequent pregnancy can be very daunting.
-There is a higher risk of pregnancy complications, and these parents often need extra care and emotional support throughout the pregnancy.
+There is a higher risk of pregnancy complications and these parents often need extra care and emotional support throughout the pregnancy.
 However, the standard of care given to these women and their families varies across the country, often with no continuity of care.
-Parents have to endure the distress of having to explain their previous loss to health professionals over and over again.
+Parents have to endure the distress of telling health professionals about their previous loss over and over again.

 What’s happening in this project?

-We are about to embark on the National Rainbow Clinic Study in order to assess the impact of our Rainbow Clinics over the next five years.
-Our researchers will record the outcomes of pregnancy for mothers and babies who have been cared for at the clinics and will also look at the psychological impact that Rainbow Clinics have on parents who are going through pregnancy after loss.
+Tommy’s researchers are carrying out the National Rainbow Clinic Study in order to assess the impact of these clinics.
+The team will record the outcomes of pregnancy for mothers and babies who have been cared for at a Rainbow Clinic and will also look at the psychological impact that Rainbow Clinics have on parents who are going through pregnancy after loss.
 Over 1,100 women are currently participating in the study.

-Our Rainbow Clinics are also giving us the opportunity to find out more about the risks associated with pregnancy after stillbirth, which is helping them develop a model to identify the women who are most likely to experience complications.
-In one study, our researchers looked at data from over 250 women who were treated at the original Rainbow Clinic in Manchester in order to find out whether there is a link between the cause of a previous stillbirth and the risk of complications in another pregnancy.
+Rainbow Clinics are also giving our researchers the opportunity to find out more about the risks associated with pregnancy after stillbirth, which is helping them develop a model to identify the women who are most likely to experience complications.
+In one study, our researchers looked at data from over 250 women who were treated at the original Rainbow Clinic in Manchester to find out whether there was a link between the cause of a previous stillbirth and the risk of complications in another pregnancy.
 The team found that women with a pre-existing medical condition were twice as likely to experience complications in a subsequent pregnancy, while women whose stillbirth was related to problems with the placenta were around ten times as likely to experience complications.
 In a separate study of over 500 women, the team carried out an ultrasound scan of the placenta at 23 weeks and found that women with a smaller, thicker placenta or with abnormal blood flow to the uterus were more likely to experience complications.

 What difference will this project make?